 US blogging statistics show that back in 2014, 27.4 million internet users updated a blog at least once a month.
 Over the past couple of years, numbers have been continuously growing, surpassing the 30-million threshold in 2018.
 Blog popularity in the US, as stats confirm, has been increasing at a rate of around 10% annually, and by the end of 2020 reached a solid number of 31.7 million, with expectations that it will continue to grow.

 In 2014, writers devoted around two and a half hours to writing a blog post, as blog statistics highlight.
 A year later, that time increased by 10 minutes, and in 2016, it reached 3 hours and 16 minutes.
-And after years of continuous increase, the time bloggers now spend on writing a post has leveled to nearly four hours or 63% more than what content writers used to spend five years ago.
+And after years of continuous increase, the time bloggers now spend on writing a post has leveled to approximately four hours.

 (Orbit Media Studios)